rouvenjahnke/study-analytics/README.md

 2. Disable Safe Mode
 3. Click "Browse" and search for "Study Analytics"
 4. Install the plugin and enable it

-## Manual Installation

-1. Download the latest release from the Releases section
-2. Extract the zip file to your Obsidian plugins folder: `{vault}/.obsidian/plugins/`
-3. Reload Obsidian
-4. Enable the plugin in Settings > Community plugins

 ## Usage